mmontielpz/decision-plane/README.md

 This repository implements an **end-to-end machine learning system** for **risk-aware decision making** under real-world constraints.

-The focus of this project is the **design and operation of an ML system**, not a single model.
+The focus of this project is the **design, implementation, and operation of an ML system**, not a single model.
-It covers the full lifecycle required to move from raw data to deployable, monitored decisions in production-like environments.
+It covers the lifecycle required to move from raw, unstructured data to deployable and observable ML-driven decisions in production-like environments.

 The system is designed to be reusable across domains, with an initial concrete application in enterprise document workflows.